cult-of-coders/grapher/docs/global_exposure.md

-The difference between a `Named Query` and a `Global Query` is that the later does not have their form defined on the server, the client can query for anything that he wishes as long as the query is exposed and respects the security options.
+The difference between a `Named Query` and a `Global Query` is that the later does not have their form defined on the server, the client can query for anything that he wishes as long as the query is exposed and respects the security restrictions.

 A `Global Query` is as almost feature rich as a `Named Query` with the exception of caching.